 Right to Decide

-I often feel like I have multiple personalities and knowing which one I should be using can be difficult.
-Sometimes I know who I want to be, but it’s not always the one I think I should be.
-There are even times I know who I am and who I should be, but I don’t want to be either of them.
+I often feel like I have multiple personalities, and knowing which one I should use can be difficult.
+Sometimes, I know who I want to be, but it’s not always the one I think I should be.
+There are even times when I know who I am and who I should be, but I don’t want to be either of them.

 Lynn Doesn’t Want to Make Any Decisions